 Our specialty departments take appointments.
-You can make a surgery, internal medicine (which includes I-131 hyperthyroid treatment for cats) or rehabilitation appointment by calling (651) 501-3766, or by clicking here.
+You can make a surgery, internal medicine (which includes I-131 hyperthyroid treatment for cats), cardiology, or rehabilitation appointment by calling (651) 501-3766, or by clicking here.
 You can make a dentistry or dermatology appointment by calling (651) 293-1800, or by clicking here.

-Our emergency service does not offer appointments.
+Our emergency service does not require appointments.
 Instead, much like a human emergency room, patients are seen in the order in which they arrive.

 However, our most critical patients are seen first, regardless of the time they arrive.
 That means that if a very critical case arrives, that animal will receive immediate attention.
 It's our goal to make sure everyone who walks into the Animal Emergency and Referral Center of Minnesota walks out on all four paws, even if this sometimes means an increased wait for others.